jonzink/ExoMult/README.md

 rad_break = The radius value where the power-law distribution changes exponents.

-per_break = The radius value where the power-law distribution changes exponents.
+per_break = The period value where the power-law distribution changes exponents.

 mut_Ray = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
 This values is given in units of degrees.
 Putting a zero in this parameter will produce flat disks.